microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwner.md

 This command gets top two owners of a service principal.
 You can use the comand `Get-EntraBetServicePrincipal` to get service principal object Id.

-- `-ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the unique identifier of a service principal.

 ## Parameters